QrackEE/vscode-git-graph/CONTRIBUTING.md

 _Note: When you first open the codebase, you'll need to run `npm run compile-src` so that the types defined by the backend are made available for the frontend to use, otherwise there will be a number of type errors in the frontend code.
 Similarly, if you make a change to the backend types that you also want to use in the frontend via the GG namespace, you'll need to run `npm run compile-src` before they can be used._

 Step 4: To quickly test your changes:
-* Pressing F5 launches the Extension Development Host in a new window, overriding the installed version of Git Graph with the version compiled in Step 3.
+* Pressing F5 launches the Extension Development Host in a new window, overriding the installed version of Git History with the version compiled in Step 3.
 You can:
     * Use the extension to test your changes
     * View the Webview Developer Tools by running the Visual Studio Code command `Developer: Open Webview Developer Tools`.
 This allows you to:
         * View the front end JavaScript console